mbahnaf/TetrisAWS/README.md

 # TetrisAWS
-A website to play tetris ready to be hosted on AWS
+A website to play tetris ready to be hosted on AWS.

+Create a CI/CD pipeline using AWS CodePipeline.